 Because I’m prioritizing my knees and had so much trouble adjusting to the floor desk at first, I still get a little paranoid about hurting them, but that helps me take better care of them by reminding me to switch positions often.

-Again, this setup is primarily for my side hustle, which means I’m not on the floor 40 hours per week.
-I don’t know if a low desk would work for a full-time job, but this setup works really well for me for all my activities outside of work, and I’m happy with it.
+Again, I’m not on the floor 40 hours per week since this setup isn’t for my day job.
+I don’t know if a low desk would work for a full-time job, but this floor desk setup works really well for me for all my activities outside of work, and I’m happy with it.

 I enjoy settling into this space, and I feel nourished by the time I spend at my writing desk.
 That’s not just about what I do and the energy I bring into the space, but it’s also about feeling comfortable and having the right tools and equipment to support what I’m trying to accomplish each time I sit here.